cup of wrath

 God will not only bless, but also raise up evil.

 The bible is consistent that God rewards righteousness, but also pours out destruction.
 He has full authority to bless, but also to curse, "I will be unto Ephraim as a lion, and as a young lion to the house of Judah: I, even I, will tear and go away; I will carry off, and there shall be none to deliver.
-I will go and return to my place, till they acknowledge their offence, and seek my face: in their affliction they will seek me earnestly" (Hosea 5:14-15 ASV bible).
+I will go and return to my place, till they acknowledge their offence, and seek my face: in their affliction they will seek me earnestly" (Hosea 5.14-15 ASV bible).

-Isaiah 45.7 and similar passages teach that God blesses righteousness and destroys corruption.
-God also chastens those he loves, "The instant I speak concerning a nation, and concerning a kingdom, to pluck up, or to break down, or to destroy; if that nation against whom I have spoken will turn from their evil, I will repent of the evil that I thought to do to it" (Jeremiah 18:7-8 LITV bible).
+Isaiah 45.7 and similar passages teach that God blesses righteousness and punishes corruption.
+God also chastens those he loves, "The instant I speak concerning a nation, and concerning a kingdom, to pluck up, or to break down, or to destroy; if that nation against whom I have spoken will turn from their evil, I will repent of the evil that I thought to do to it" (Jeremiah 18.7-8 LITV bible).

 Rules: (1)

-Posts should be on topic.
+Post on topic.
 (2) No slanderous or abusive posts.
-(3) No repetitive, harassing, or continuous posting.
+(3) No repetitive or continuous posting.

 Articles and Questions Videos